kg86/satcomp/README.md

 The implementation reported in the ESA 2022 paper is [here](https://github.com/kg86/satcomp/releases/tag/ESA2022).
 The full version of this paper can be found [here](https://arxiv.org/abs/2207.02571).

-## Limitations

-This software has only been verified to work on Ubuntu.

 ## Build instructions

 1. Install `uv` and `python3.10` on your OS.